-When a national restaurant chain became overwhelmed by managing paper records ranging from receipts to payroll, it turned to a cloud-based archiving service provider to digitally scan and retain the
+When a national restaurant chain became overwhelmed by managing paper records ranging from receipts to payroll, it turned to a cloud-based archiving service provider to digitally scan and retain the documents.

 The project of digitizing paper records for Baja Fresh is still in its early stages, according to its human resources director John Waldo.
 The restaurant chain just signed a five-year contract with Casdex Inc., whose technicians are on site scanning in about 25,000 to 35,000 pages per day from stacks of document boxes that were taking up rented warehouse and office space.